SiddharthGhodasara/Hermes/README.md

 - Microsoft Robotics Developer Studio (https://www.microsoft.com/en-in/download/details.aspx?id=29081)
 - ZeroMQ (https://zeromq.org/)

 But ROS seemed like the goto choice specifically because of its massive online community.
-And so ever since, I have been learning ROS.
-This project is the sole reason I first came across ROS, and therefore is dear to me.
+I have been learning ROS, ever since.
+This project is the sole reason I first came across ROS, and therefore is precious to me.